vuejs/awesome-vue/README.md

  - [vuex-pagination](https://github.com/cyon/vuex-pagination) - Easily work with paginated resources in your Vue/Vuex application.
 Works well with most of the Vue pagination components.
  - [vuex-easy-firestore](https://mesqueeb.github.io/vuex-easy-firestore/) - Easy coupling of Firebase Cloud Firestore and Vuex.
 2-way sync with 0 boilerplate!
  - [vuex-listener](https://github.com/TimurKiyivinski/vuex-listener) - A global Vuex action and mutation listener plugin
+ - [jsonapi-vuex](https://github.com/mrichar1/jsonapi-vuex) - Use a JSONAPI api with a Vuex store, with client-side restructuring/normalization of records.

 ###### Sync Between Tabs